-4.4.5.2 Sharing a Repeated Capability across Class-Compliant Interfaces the instrument.
-The driver developer may define one Channel repeated capability that the IviScope and IviDigitizer interfaces share.
+4.4.5.2 Sharing a Repeated Capability across Class-Compliant Interfaces

 Duplicate physical identifiers can occur in a driver that implements multiple class-compliant interfaces, each of which has a similar repeated capability.
 If the repeated capabilities refer to the same physical entities, the driver may represent them with a single repeated capability, thereby avoiding the possibility of duplicate physical identifiers.